Higher-speed rail: India

-In October 2013, the Minister of Railways announced at the two-day international technical conference on High Speed Rail Travel; Low Cost Solution that the focus of India's rail improvement is to implement a lower cost solution to meet the immediate needs by providing higher-speed rail services as an incremental step before the dedicated track high-speed rail can be achieved.
-India's higher-speed rail will be in the range of 160 and 200 km/h.
-On 3 July 2014, a trail run with the new top speeds of 160 km/h was successfully completed on a journey of 200 km between Delhi and Agra.
+In October 2013, the Minister of Railways announced at the two-day international technical conference on High Speed Rail Travel; Low Cost Solution that the focus of India's rail improvement was to implement a lower-cost solution to meet immediate needs by providing higher-speed rail services as an incremental step before dedicated-track high-speed rail can be achieved.
+India's higher-speed rail would be in the range of 160 and 200 km/h.
+On 3 July 2014, a trial run with new top speeds of 160 km/h was successfully completed on a journey of 200 km between Delhi and Agra.
 The new service, operational since 5 April 2016, cut the travel time from 126 minutes (compared to standard trains) with a top speed of 160 km/h to 99 minutes.

-In 2019 the government approved 3 rapid regional railways including Delhi–Meerut Regional Rapid Transit System with speeds up to 160 km/h.
+In 2019, the government approved 3 rapid regional railways including the Delhi–Meerut Regional Rapid Transit System with speeds up to 160 km/h.